 DW: What does your technology stack look like and how does it capture retail- or restaurant-specific tones and contexts?

 DJ: Our technology stack mirrors the technology of an existing drive-thru today, meaning it has speakers, communication interfaces, and point of sale systems.
 Our secret sauce is that we integrate a digital voice experience, similar to the way people communicate with their phones and in their homes, but this is designed for business environments.

 In restaurants, this allows us to capture your favorite sandwich even though you called it by the nickname even with a truck honking or kids yelling in the background.
 We also handle your order modifications while still allowing you to “have it your way.”
-So, if you order two buns we can adapt for those nuances that are unique to those industries.
+So, if you order two buns we can adapt to those nuances that are unique to those industries.

 While we have started with restaurants, the same technology can be applied to retail.
-The concept of connecting inventory and point of sale systems while efficiently delivering high quality customer experiences is a pain point that is not unique to restaurant owners.
+The concept of connecting inventory and point of sale systems while efficiently delivering high-quality customer experiences is a pain point that is not unique to restaurant owners.

 DW: What do you think the broader landscape of retail and restaurant looks like over the next decade?

 DJ: Within ten years, I see retail going back to the forum style, where the experiential experience is the reason people head to those next-generation stores.
 After all, people want to interact and be around others when they leave their homes and venture into the public to interact.

 For restaurants, I envision a landscape where customers enjoy five-star experiences and service like they enjoy quick service at casual restaurants today.